hydroper-jet/lang/spec/1.0/source/src/expressions/postfix-expressions/call-expressions.md

 **Semantics**

 Call expression over a type base is equivalent to an explicit type conversion.
+In the following program, `v` is verified with the context type `T` and then explicitly converted to `T`.

 ```
 T(v)